RetroPie/RetroPie-Docs/docs/Doom.md

 nano /opt/retropie/configs/ports/darkesthour/emulators.cfg
 ```

-Add the following to it's contents.
+The nano text editor will open, where you will now add the following to the text edit field.

 ```
 zdoom="/opt/retropie/ports/zdoom/zdoom -iwad /home/pi/RetroPie/roms/ports/doom/doom2.wad -file /home/pi/RetroPie/roms/ports/darkesthour/DarkHour.wad"`
 default="zdoom"
 ```

-press 'ctrl+o' to save and 'enter' to confirm.
+press 'ctrl+o' to save, 'enter' to confirm and 'ctrl+x' to exit out of the nano text editor.

 You'll notice that in the above example that ZDoom is making use of the 'Doom II' wad as a base for the 'Darkest Hour' modification.
 This is common in most cases.
 However, some mods will need to make use of the 'Ultimate Doom' wad file entitled `doom.wad` instead.
 Both `doom.wad` and `doom2.wad` should be installed to `/home/pi/RetroPie/roms/ports/doom/` and the above example should be set accordingly.